Mike Salisbury

-John Michael Salisbury, (born March 1942) is an English documentary filmmaker specialising in natural history programmes for television.
+John Michael Salisbury, (29 March 1942 – 13 May 2026) was an English documentary filmmaker specialising in natural history programmes for television.

+Life and career

+John Michael Salisbury was born in Derry, Northern Ireland, on 29 March 1942, and raised in Harpenden, Hertfordshire.

 In a career spanning four decades, he spent over 30 years working for the BBC Natural History Unit where he produced a string of award-winning series, many in collaboration with David Attenborough.

-He retired from the Unit in 2006 but continues to work as a freelance producer.
+He retired from the Unit in 2006 but continued to work as a freelance producer.

 In 2007, he was made an OBE in the New Year Honours List for his services to broadcasting.

+Salisbury died on 13 May 2026, aged 84.